AdTracc/AdTracc/README.md

 # Running the bot

-This project uses yarn
+This project uses yarn.

-Please note, we will not provide support for self hosting this bot.
+Please note, we **will not** provide official support for self hosting this bot.
+It was never intented to be used for a single server and was built for our specific purpose.

 1. Install Node.js (https://nodejs.org/en/)
 2. Download and Extract the source code from this page into a folder.